mikewesthad/phaser-3-tilemap-blog-posts/posts/post-3/README.md

 Before we dive in, all the source code and assets that go along with this post can be found in [this repository](https://github.com/mikewesthad/phaser-3-tilemap-blog-posts/tree/master/examples/post-3).

+A quick note for following along with Tiled: A recent release of Tiled (version 1.2) changed the map export format in a way that breaks Phaser's map importing.
+If you are running into problems loading your maps (especially if collision info isn't loading), make sure you are using at least Phaser 3.14.0.

 ## Intended Audience

 This post will make the most sense if you have some experience with JavaScript (classes, arrow functions & modules), Phaser and the [Tiled](https://www.mapeditor.org/) map editor.
 If you don't, you might want to start at the beginning of the [series](https://medium.com/@michaelwesthadley/modular-game-worlds-in-phaser-3-tilemaps-1-958fc7e6bbd6), or continue reading and keep Google, the Phaser tutorial and the Phaser [examples](https://labs.phaser.io/) & [documentation](https://photonstorm.github.io/phaser3-docs/index.html) handy.